awsdocs/amazon-ec2-user-guide/doc_source/monitoring-network-performance-ena.md

   ```

   To upgrade your ENA driver, see [Enhanced networking](enhanced-networking-ena.md)\.
 + To import these metrics to Amazon CloudWatch, install the CloudWatch agent\.
-For more information, see [Collect network performance metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-network-performance.html) in the *Amazon CloudWatch User Guide*\.
+For more information, see [Collect network performance metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-network-performance.html) in the Amazon CloudWatch User Guide\.
++ In order to support `conntrack_allowance_available` metric, install ENA driver version 2\.8\.1\.

 ## Metrics for the ENA driver<a name="network-performance-metrics"></a>